 Activities and therapies for children with disabilities and additional needs.
 Also support and therapies, courses and information for their whole families.

 The Wild Mind Project – Youth programmes / Families & Carer workshops

-The Wild Mind Project supports mental health and wellbeing through creative creative activity, nature and positive psychology, offering engaging and personalised mental wellbeing support for young people, and also parents/carers.
+The Wild Mind Project supports mental health and wellbeing through creative activity, nature and positive psychology, offering engaging and personalised mental wellbeing support for young people, and also parents/carers.
 The Wild Mind Project is also offering a safe, confidential wellbeing space in nature for the young LGBTQ Community to share their feelings with like-minded young people.

 More info: thewildmindproject.org

 Young carers aged 5-18 are supported through information, mentoring, after school groups, holiday activities and 1-to-1 support.

 Action-attainment supports children with speech, language, communication and sensory needs; working with families, schools and communities to provide strategies and opportunities for learning, play and friendships.

 More info: www.action-attainment.com